Abraham12345/inventoryApp/README.md

 # Project
+This is a simple inventory web app please refer to the video for a overview.

 ## Install
 This project uses Ruby on Rails to set up I have linked a more detailed installation [manual](https://guides.rubyonrails.org/getting_started.html) in general you will need to have: